keelancook/missions-center/for-partners/sending-culture/sending-culture.md

 #### Sending Culture-Related Books

-*Replicate* by Robby Gallaty
+* *Replicate* by Robby Gallaty
-*When Missions Shapes the Mission: You and Your Church Can Reach the World* by David Horner *The Sending Church Defined* by Bradley Bell????
+* *When Missions Shapes the Mission: You and Your Church Can Reach the World* by David Horner
+* *The Sending Church Defined* by Bradley Bell????
-*Missional Church: A Vision for the Sending of the Church in North America* by Darrell L. Guder?????
+* *Missional Church: A Vision for the Sending of the Church in North America* by Darrell L. Guder
-*Sending Well: A Field Guide to Great Church Planter Coaching* by Dino Senesi????
+* *Sending Well: A Field Guide to Great Church Planter Coaching* by Dino Senesi
+* *Pipeline: Engaging the Church In Missionary Mobilization* by David and Lorene Wilson

 #### Missionary Biographies